Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Numerical calculations

 where $F'(x)$ is the differential of $F(x)$.

-In Fig. \ref{fig5}, the mean fidelities between the generated state and the GKP qubit are plotted as a function of the success probability for the squeezing levels 7, 8, 9, 10, and 11 dB.
+In Fig. \ref{fig5}, the mean fidelities between the generated state and the GKP qubit are plotted as a function of the success probability for the squeezing levels 7, 8, 9, 10, and 11 dB~ \cite{note3}.
 In the numerical results for the ancilla Fock state with $m=2$, the mean fidelities are stable for the success probabilities $P_{\rm suc}(v_{\rm up})<0.06$ with $v_{\rm up}\sim0.15$.
 Numerical results show that our method with $m=2$ can generate the GKP qubit with a feasible success probabilities, where the generated GKP qubit reaschs the fidelity larger than 99.9\%.

 To perform FTQC with the GKP qubit, the fidelity for the GKP qubit with the squeezing level larger than 10 dB should be close to $\sim$1.
 To improve the fidelity, we consider the number of peaks as $m=3$.
 In Fig.~\ref{fig6}, we calculated the mean fidelities by using the ancilla Fock state with $m=3$.
-The mean fidelities can achieve more than 99.9\% for the success probabilities $P_{\rm suc}(v_{\rm up})<0.05$ with $v_{\rm up}\sim0.16$.
+The mean fidelities more than 99.9\% can be achieved for the success probabilities $P_{\rm suc}(v_{\rm up})=0.05$ with $v_{\rm up}\sim0.16$.
 The fidelities for $P_{\rm suc}(v_{\rm up} \to 0) \sim 0$ correspond to 99.998, 99.986, and 99.938~\% for the target GKP qubit with 10, 11, and 12 dB, respectively.